Schedule Task Runner with Celery

 restart: always

-command: celery -A tasks beat -l info
+command: celery -A tasks beat -l info./tasks.py

 import os